 Dynamic Asset Selling Task

 In this task subjects see the price of an asset visualised in a chart.
 The asset price develops over time and subjects need to decide at which point to sell the asset.
 The code supports 3 selling strategies: Selling at any time, selling by choosing an upper and lower bound at which they want to sell and selling at a pre specified time.

 Here you can find a demo of the experiments mentioned above. to access them, click on the link, choose your experiment and then click on the link below "Session-wide link".

 Custom Experiment Development

-I occasionally develop experiments for other researchers.
+I occasionally develop experiments for other researchers on a paid basis.
 If you are interested in getting an experiment developed feel free to contact me.